Trump attacks Cohen over testimony, demands Congress investigate 'love letter' book pitch

 Breaking News Emails

-President Donald Trump lashed out against his former fixer and personal attorney on Friday in a string of tweets aimed at discrediting the blockbuster testimony Michael Cohen delivered while the president was abroad.
+President Donald Trump lashed out at Michael Cohen, his former fixer and personal attorney, in a string of tweets Friday aimed at discrediting the blockbuster testimony Cohen delivered while the president was abroad.

 Trump, who returned from faltering talks with North Korea late Thursday night, tweeted repeatedly that a book Cohen reportedly shopped to publishers prior to the start of his legal troubles proved the testimony he gave to Congress on Wednesday was "fake" and "a lie!"